Commutativity and Kleisli laws of codensity monads of probability measures: Codensity monads and probability

-In this section we give a summary of the theory of codensity monads, and show how probability monads from \hyperref[section2]{Section 2} can be presented as pointwise codensity monads over small categories of stochastic maps.
-In the final part of this section we give some basic conditions for a codensity monad to be affine, and show that monads of subprobability measures inherit limit descriptions from their probability counterparts.
+In this section, we give an overview of the theory of codensity monads, and show how the probability monads from \hyperref[section2]{Section 2} can be presented as pointwise codensity monads of functors from essentially small categories of stochastic maps.
+In the final part of this section, we give sufficient conditions for a codensity monad to be affine, which are satisfied by the monads in \hyperref[section2]{Section 2}.
+We then show that, under the same conditions, monads of subprobability measures inherit limit descriptions from their probability counterparts.